top of page

 Fair Isle Hat.jpg

-Elizabeth Seward has 35+ years teaching Handwork and other subjects in public, private, and homeschool Waldorf settings.
-She was co-director of a nationally recognized Waldorf teacher training institute from 2000 - 2003.
-Elizabeth is a trained Waldorf class teacher in the grades.
-She holds a PhD in Education, an MA in second language learning, and an MA in Education and Spirituality.
-She is author of Teaching Through Stories: Jane and Jeremy Learn to Knit.
+Elizabeth Seward has over 40 years of experience teaching Handwork and other subjects in public, private, and homeschool Waldorf settings.
+Elizabeth is a trained Waldorf class teacher in the grades, and is author of Teaching Through Stories: Jane and Jeremy Learn to Knit.
+She has been knitting since she was five, and loves the Fair Isle tradition, especially since a recent visit to Shetland, 100 miles off the North Coast of Scotland.
+See her recent blog: https://www.waldorfhandwork.org/post/learning-fair-isle-knitting-a-living-family-tradition

 Elizabeth Bio photo.png